TPLO surgery cost

 A recent trend is others helping you to pay for the TPLO.

-There are lots of dog lovers out there, many with a few extra bucks.
+Many dog lovers are out there, many with a few extra bucks.

 Some folks have had luck with GoFundMe efforts.